UNINETTSigma2/documentation/jobs/jobtypes.md

 ### **preproc** Jobs

 **preproc** is a special QoS (Quality of Service) set up for preprocessing jobs (set `--qos=preproc` in job script file).
-A preproc job is allocated 1 node, exclusively.
+A preproc job is allocated 1 node, exclusively, and has a maximum walltime of 1 day.
 Otherwise, it is the same as a normal job.
 The idea is that preprocessing or similar doesn't need to use many nodes.
 Note that there is a limit of how many preproc jobs a project can run at the same time.